vmleon/learning-library/analytics-library/sailgp/analytics/analytics.md

    ![pic2](images/add-map-layer.png)

-6. Next, link our dataset to the geographical data of the track.
+6. Next, link our dataset to the geographical data of the race course.
 We will do this by linking the leg number to the trackelement number that we just uploaded.

 7. From the home page of Oracle Analytics Cloud, choose "Data", then click the ribbon and select "Open".